vbpupil/product-library/README.md

 }
 ```

+#### Get Product Attributes
+* getBrandName() - brand name associated with product
+* getBrandId() - brand id associated with product

 ### GeneralProduct
 On the face of it a General Product is the same as a Simple Product except it has a concept of Variations which itself offers some interesting additions.

-To add Variations simplly start by passig in an empty Collection:
+To add Variations simplly start by passing in an empty Collection:

 ```php
 $prod->setVariations(